datanav/docs/hub/documentation/service-configuration/systems/configuration-systems-rest.rst

      - Dict<String,String>
      - An optional object that contain key-value mappings for the HTTP request header.
 Entries in this dictionary will override any default ``headers`` property defined on the system (see previous section).
-The property supports the ``Jinja`` template (https://palletsprojects.com/p/jinja/) syntax with the named parameters ``url``, ``params`` and ``properties`` available to the template.
+The property supports the ``Jinja`` template (https://palletsprojects.com/p/jinja/) syntax with the named variables ``url``, ``params`` and ``properties`` available to the template.
 If the operation supports paging then ``previous_body`` and ``previous_headers`` is available for all page requests except the first.
        Tip: use the Jinja "is defined" syntax for these variables to set default values for the first page.